RuudWag/RuudWag.github.io/_posts/2020-11-15-welcome-to-jekyll.markdown

 </p>
 </details>

-We remove the vehicle where the customers combined have the least penalty.
-I will explain what I mean with penalty later on.
-If we for example remove vehicle with route 4 -> 1 -> 4 we put customer 1 in the EP.
-We only removed one customer, so the SEP will be 1. the variable j will remain to be 0, it is pointing to the customer which is longest in the EP.
+I remove the vehicle where the customers combined have the least penalty.
+I will explain what penalty means later on.
+If I remove the vehicle with route 4 -> 1 -> 4, customer 1 is put in the EP.
+I only removed one customer, so the SEP will be 1. the variable j will remain 0, it is pointing to the customer which is longest in the EP.

 Deciding which vehicle should be removed is done in parallel.
-I just found a bug in this part of the code, because only the vehicles up to the number of threads are taken into account.
-Every thread evaluates one vehicle and saves the penalty value inside an array which has the size of the number of threads.
-After all threads are done, we have to find  which thread found the minimal value saved in in the Best array,.
-This  happens with all the comparisons of the Best array.
-I could have used one variable to save the best value, but then you need to lock all the other threads when comparing or writing to this variable.

-Between line 74 and 93 I used probably one of the worst cases of parallelization.
-So we decided which vehicle should be removed, which I called the RNumber in the code.
-But now we have to add all removed customers to the ejection pool.
-In the while loop between line 76 and 81 we loop until we finished the route (remember, this happens if Cust[x] > N). or if idx > Counter for every thread individual.
-In our small example thread 0 will have a temp value of 1 and counter of 0, thread 1 will have temp value of 4 and counter value of 1, thread 2 will have temp value of 4 and counter value of 1, and so on for all 256 threads.
-A lot of reduntant works is done here.
-For every thread where the temp value actually represents a customer and not a vehicle, this will be added to the ejection pool, all the other threads set the size of the ejection pool.
-This works because for all those threads the counter value will be the same.
+Every thread with a threadIdx.x smaller than NCars will evaluate a vehicle.
+A thread with a value higher than NCars will do nothing.
+The threads compare their value with each other to find the best vehicle to remove.

 At line 93 I used a pattern which I told you before you shouldn't do.
 I used the if(idx==0).
 This was a necessary evil, because updating the routes of the solution can only be done by one thread at a time.
-In this part I decrease the NCars (number of cars) by one and make sure that all vehicles between N and N + NCars are vehicles which are in use.
-Remember, All values of Cust above N + NCars are rubish values and should not be used.
+In this part I decrease the NCars by one and make sure that the Route variable for this block is updated accordingly.

-So we have removed a vehicle from the solution, the next goal is offcourse to add it back to the solution without using an extra vehicle.
+I have removed a vehicle from the solution, the next goal is to add it back to the solution without using an extra vehicle.

 <details><summary><div style="width:200px;height:25px;border:1px solid #999;">Click to show code!</div></summary>
 <p>